 This special hymn was sung at our wedding.
 Just as David was a lowly shepherd before being crowned king of Israel, so the Son of David was born in humble beginnings, was visited by shepherds in Bethlehem, and became the Great Shepherd King, Whose reign is marked by love.
 "The Lord is my shepherd" (Psalm 23:1).
-"He will tend His flock like a shepherd; He will gather the lambs in His arms; He will carry them in His bosom, and gently lead those that are with young" (Isaiah 40:11).-Steve Demme Savior, Like a Shepherd Lead Us
+"He will tend His flock like a shepherd; He will gather the lambs in His arms; He will carry them in His bosom, and gently lead those that are with young" (Isaiah 40:11).-Steve Demme

-Since Jesus Came into My Heart
+79. Since Jesus Came into My Heart